earthly/earthly/docs/cloud/satellites/self-hosted.md

 {% hint style='info' %}
 ##### Security Advisory
 The `--privileged` flag is currently required.
 Privileged mode is used by some features of earthly, including the `WITH DOCKER` command in Earthfiles.
-If using privileged mode is a concern, running satellites in a dedicated VMs or Kubernetes clusters can provide better isolation compared to running the container directly in your production environment.
+If using privileged mode is a concern, running satellites in a dedicated VM or Kubernetes cluster can provide better isolation compared to running the container directly in your production environment.
 {% endhint %}

-### Auto-discovery of Host _*experimental*_
+### Auto-discovery of Host _\*experimental\*_

 When `SATELLITE_HOST` is left unset, the satellite will attempt to auto-discover its host address.
 This feature may not always work, and currently only supports environments using cloud-init (such as EC2).